Tuesday, March 28, 2006

 For the last month, I have been trying to learn a bit more about my camera, about taking pictures and about the photosoftware I have in my computer.
 Always the same story in any learning process - you realize how much it is you have yet to learn, how much knowledge there is yet to aquire.

-dpchallenge.com and on ljosmyndakeppni.is and have learned a whole lot from that.
+I have submitted a few pictures on dpchallenge.com and on ljosmyndakeppni.is and have learned a whole lot from that.
 The dotcom site is bigger and more points of view from users, but I actually like the Icelandic site more.
 Probably because the users there are more polite, never condescending or uptight.
 Really helpful people, quite a few excellent photographers and last but not least - a nice tone.

 Yesterday, DPC had a 24 hour challenge, and I made an entry with some feathers and a pair of black shoes.
 I took this one too, but decided to enter the other one.
 It is doing ok, the first time I have scored over 5, but there are many voting days left, anything can happen.
 My aim is to do a little bit better every time I participate.